jbetz-jhu/CovariateAdjustmentTutorial/time_to_event_mistie_simulated.md

 follow-up period.
-The K-M estimator assumes that censoring is independent of the event time within each treatment arm, which may be violated if certain baseline characteristics, such as disease severity, are associated with both the event time of interest and dropout
+The K-M estimator assumes that censoring is independent of the event time within each treatment arm, which may be violated if certain baseline characteristics, such as disease severity, are associated with both the event time of interest and dropout (Dı́az et al. 2018).
-\[@Diaz2018\].
 This could occur if individuals with greater baseline severity are more likely to have the event and more likely to drop out before the event is observed.